TIMAN-group/2L-HMM-paper/jedm-reviews/round-2/reviewer_c_response.md

+﻿# Reviewer C Response

-﻿> I still can’t give this paper a recommendation to publish.
+> I still can’t give this paper a recommendation to publish.
 The main
 > contribution of this paper is a methodology, and this method is not
 > developed adequately in section 3.3.2.